 TK Parent Brochure Template – District may customize to their program specifics

 TK and the California Content Standards and Frameworks

 TK Teacher Support

 TK - Teacher Requirements and TK Stipends (CDE FAQs): Information on the credentialing and additional requirements for TK Teachers, and related California TK Stipends.

-California TK Stipend Initiative (SDCOE): Resources and stipends to support teachers in San Diego County to obtain credentials and other requirements for teaching TK.
+California TK Stipend Initiative (SDCOE): Please note, this information and document is provided by the San Diego County Child Care and Development Planning Council.
+Please contact Dezerie Martinez if you have any questions regarding the California TK Stipend Initiative.
+Resources and stipends to support teachers in San Diego County to obtain credentials and other requirements for teaching TK.

 TK Workgroup – Resources for Implementation (SDCOE, 2012): Developed by educators from across San Diego County to support early implementation of TK, and includes: